 - Should your company or organization support local artists?

-- The 2018 UNESCO Global Report notes, “many countries lack infrastructure and are unable to consolidate a market for cultural goods and services in the digital environment,” meaning many small creative businesses face export challenges through internet, shipping logistics, and trade finance, hindering global reach.
+- The 2022 UNESCO Global Report notes that many small creative businesses face export challenges through internet, shipping logistics, and trade finance, hindering global reach.

 - Ten Thousand Villages is one of many organizations that connects buyers around the world directly with artisans.
 They focus on using locally sourced or renewable materials; preserving indigenous legacies and cultures; and creating partnerships with communities often excluded from the global economy.